komalmasood1/Migos-ETL-Project/README.md

 Kaggle

-You can also use APIs or data scraped from the web.
-However, get approval from your instructor first.
-Again, there is only a week to complete this!

 *Data Cleanup & Analysis
 Once you have identified your datasets, perform ETL on the data.
 Make sure to plan and document the following: